NEW! Safe Recipe Lesson for Middle School

-The Safe Recipe Lesson is suitable for grades 6-8, is aligned with National Health and Science Education Standards and has been reviewed by a curriculum specialist.
+The Safe Recipe Lesson is suitable for grades 6 to 8.
+It is aligned with National Health and Science Education Standards, and has been reviewed by a curriculum specialist.
 A lesson plan for teachers and a student guide are available as separate downloads.
-The Safe Recipe Style Guide, a safe minimum internal temperatures chart, and 5 sample recipes are included in both downloads.
+The Safe Recipe Style Guide, a safe minimum internal temperatures chart, and five sample recipes are included in both downloads.

 Safe Recipes for Kids